[sgmb id=”2″]

 Since wages have remained stagnant since the Reagan administration, workers could need the loans since their employers are not offering higher wages, regardless of higher productivity.
-In a typical pay-day loan, the fees are often $15 for each $100 borrowed with a median loan term of two weeks.
+In a typical payday loan, the fees are often $15 for each $100 borrowed, with a median loan term of two weeks.

-According to the Pew Charitable Trust, pay-day loans are a huge business.
-A Pew study found that 12 million American adults use pay-day loans annually.
+According to the Pew Charitable Trust, payday loans are a huge business.
+A Pew study found that 12 million American adults use payday loans annually.
 On average, a borrower takes out eight loans of $375 each per year and spends $520 on interest and $9 billion on loan fees.

-The article says there are at least three firms offering the loan benefit, but one principal at an independent insurance agency says “the benefits may not be in such high demand today, but over time it will get there through adoption.”
+The article says at least three firms offer the loan benefit, but one principal at an independent insurance agency says, “The benefits may not be in such high demand today, but over time, they will get there through adoption.”
 Sadly, he may be correct.

 More Bad News for Workers